joshenoy/sathyabh.at/content/blog/2012-09-06-reddits-secret-santa-and-guinness-world-record-for-most-email-addresses-in-to-list.md

 >
 > I can confirm that this breach was a human error by one of our own staff.
 Naturally, we take this matter extremely seriously and are conducting a formal investigation to ensure an event like this never happens again.
 I would like to offer you our unreserved apologies for this situation and any inconvenience it has caused.

 However, I fear that this breach will have even more serious repercussions, given how lax people are with passwords.
 Good thing is that Guinness owned up to the mistake and have confirmed that they have initiated refunds for the payment of certificates.
-Time will tell who&#8217;ll be hit more &#8211; Guinness or the individuals in the email.
+Time will tell who'll be hit more - Guinness or the individuals in the email.
 My bet is on the latter.

  [1]: https://twitter.com/ashwinsid
  [2]: https://i.stack.imgur.com/3wG8n.png